andreasronge/dev-happiness-elixir/slides.md

 ## Exercises 2, recursive

+Do not use `Enum`, use recursion

+* Return the length of the array
-Create a Module/Function: that returns the total price of all ice creams.
+* Get the total price of all ice creams
-Do not use `Enum` functions.

 ```
 icecreams = [{"cookies", 5}, {"chocolate", 3}, {"mint", 4}]
 ```

+(Erlang has tail call optimization)

 ## Guards